raubana/TwitchJackboxBot/README.md

  - This hasn't been tested on any other OS besides Windows.
  - This project cannot remove people from the queue (yet).
+ - This project does not automatically remove players who've left the chat (yet).